AHodaeiAstro/AHodaeiAstro/README.md

 ### Astrophysics Ph.D.
 Researcher | Global STEM Executive | Computational Physicist

-I am an observational astrophysicist and computational researcher currently pursuing my Ph.D. at York University under Dr. Patrick Hall.
-My research bridges the gap between massive astronomical datasets and theoretical physics, with a specific focus on the extreme kinematics of supermassive black holes.
+I am an observational astrophysicist and computational researcher pursuing my Ph.D. at York University under Dr. Patrick Hall.
+My research bridges massive astronomical datasets with theoretical physics, focusing on the extreme kinematics of supermassive black holes and high-velocity quasar outflows within the SDSS-V survey framework.

-Outside of my university research, I serve in executive leadership roles for international physics competitions, directing global grading standards and mentoring elite STEM talent.
+Beyond my university research, I am an active Physics Educator at Holy Trinity School (HTS) and serve in executive leadership roles for global STEM competitions.
+As a Lead Examiner for the IPhO and the National Team Coach for the IOAA, I direct international grading standards and mentor the next generation of elite scientific talent.

 ---